cyndis/qmlrs/README.md

 }

 ```
-To run the above example, execute: `cargo run --example factorial` in the projetcs root directory.
+To run the above example, execute `cargo run --example factorial` in the project's root directory.

 ## Note regarding the Qt event loop and threads